CCDC9B: Secondary

-C15orf52 has a coiled coil domain spanning amino acids 60-97 containing alpha helices.
+CCDC9B has a coiled coil domain spanning amino acids 60-97 containing alpha helices.

 Tertiary

-The tertiary structure of this protein is still unknown to the scientific community and is often up for debate.
+The tertiary structure of this protein is still unknown to the scientific community.

-Subcellular Localization
+Subcellular localization

-There are no transmembrane sequences detected in the C15orf52 protein.
-C15orf52 is also predicted to be a non-cytoplasmic soluble protein likely to be found as a nuclear protein.
+There are no transmembrane sequences detected in the CCDC9B protein.
+CCDC9B is also predicted to be a non-cytoplasmic soluble protein likely to be found as a nuclear protein.

-Post-Translational Modifications
+Post-translational modifications

 The protein has been experimentally observed with phosphorylation at serines found at two locations, S201 and S392.
 N-terminal acetylations, C-glycosylations, glycations, leucine rich nuclear export signals, sumoylation, and PEST motifs were all predicted across orthologs for this protein.

-Interacting Proteins
+Interacting proteins

-Two proteins, THO complex subunit 1 (THOC1) and THO complex subunit 7 (THOC7) were found to interact with C15orf52 using anti-tag coimmunoprecipitation.
+Two proteins, THO complex subunit 1 (THOC1) and THO complex subunit 7 (THOC7) were found to interact with CCDC9B using anti-tag coimmunoprecipitation.
 THOC1 is a component of the THO subcomplex of the TREX complex that is thought to couple mRNA transcription, processing and nuclear export.
 It is also involved in an apoptotic pathway characterized by activation of caspase-6.
 THOC7 is also part of the same subcomplex and is required for efficient export of polyadenylated RNA.

 Ring finger protein 2 (RNF2) and SUZ12 polycomb repressive complex 2 subunit (SUZ12) were also indicated as interacting proteins.
 RNF2 is part of a polycomb group of proteins that are important for transcription repression of various genes.
 It also possess ubiquitin ligase activity.
 SUZ12 is also a polycomb group protein and part of a complex that methylates lysines of histones and also is involved with repression of genes.

 Homology

 Paralogs

-There are no known complete paralogs for the C15orf52 protein.
-There is a homologous domain found in Coiled Coil Domain Containing Protein 9 (CCDC9) that is paralogous to the C15orf52 protein from amino acid 9 to 55 of CCDC9.
+There are no known complete paralogs for the CCDC9B protein.
+There is a homologous domain found in Coiled Coil Domain Containing Protein 9 (CCDC9) that is paralogous to the CCDC9B protein from amino acid 9 to 55 of CCDC9.
 This domain is found in primates to mollusks.
 This CCDC9 domain is not found in any unicellular organisms or multicellular organisms more distant than mollusks.

 Orthologs

-Orthologs of the C15orf52 protein were traced back to cartilaginous fishes.
+Orthologs of the CCDC9B protein were traced back to cartilaginous fishes.
 None were found in any multicellular organisms more distant than cartilaginous fishes or unicellular organisms.